Independence relations in the Solovay model I: The inaccessibility axiom

-\begin{corollary} Let $Z$ be a Polish space and $I$ be a $\gs$-ideal $\gs$-generated by closed sets.
-Then $I$ is closed under well-ordered unions. \end{corollary}
+\begin{theorem} Let $Z$ be a Polish space and $I$ be a $\gs$-ideal $\gs$-generated by closed sets.
+Then $I$ is closed under well-ordered unions. \end{theorem}

 \begin{proof} Let $A$ be a well-orderable subset of $I$.
-Let $x$ be a set of ordinals such that $Z$, $\mathcal{B}$, $I$, and $A$ all belong to $\vd_x$, for some countable basis $\mathcal{B}$ of $Z$.
-Note that $A\subset\vd_x$ holds by Corollary~\ref{wocorollary}.
-The inaccessibility axiom implies that there are only countably many closed subsets of $Z$ in $\vd_x$: each closed set $C$ can be identified with the set of all sets in $\mathcal{B}$ disjoint from $C$, and there are only countably many subsets of $\mathcal{B}$ in $\vd_x$ as $\vd_x$ is well-orderable and $\mathcal{B}$ is countable.
-This means that the union $B$ of all closed sets in $\vd_x\cap I$ is in fact a countable union, and its result is an $F_\gs$-set in $I$.
-Proposition~\ref{idealproposition} shows that $\bigcup A\subset B$; in particular, $\bigcup A\in I$ as desired. \end{proof}
+Let $x$ be a set of ordinals such that $Z$, $I$, and $A$ all belong to $\vd_x$, Note that $A\subset\vd_x$ holds by Corollary~\ref{wocorollary}.
+By Corollary~\ref{idealcorollary}, each set in $A$ is a subset of the union of all closed sets in $I$ which belong to $\vd_x$; it follows that $\bigcup A$ is a subset of this union.

+To complete the argument, it will be enough to show that there are only countably many closed subsets of $Z$ in $\vd_x$; this is where the inaccessibility axiom enters the argument.
+Let $\mathcal{B}$ be a countable basis of $Z$ in $\vd_x$; $\mathcal{B}\subset\vd_x$ follows from Corollary~\ref{wocorollary}.
+Each closed set $C$ can be identified with the set of all sets in $\mathcal{B}$ disjoint from $C$, and there are only countably many subsets of $\mathcal{B}$ in $\vd_x$ as $\vd_x$ is well-orderable and $\mathcal{B}$ is countable. \end{proof}